GitBobert/virtutorture/README.md

 6. it should work

-   Credits go to: el_chicago-playtester           the creators of ULTRAKILL obviously
+   Credits go to: el_chicago for playtesting, and the devs of ULTRAKILL obviously

 Devlogs are on my yt channel